-If your client has gone through the NHS continuing healthcare process and they disagree with the decision, they can challenge it by appealing.
+If your client has been through the NHS Continuing Healthcare assessment process and they disagree with the decision, they can challenge it by appealing.

 The process normally consists of three stages:

-- Stage 1 – local resolution procedure adopted by the CCG.
+- Stage 1 – is the local resolution procedure adopted by the CCG.
 It varies but it normally involves a meeting potentially followed by a panel review.

 - Stage 2 – is an Independent Review convened by NHS England, which, if accepted, may lead to a formal review of the CCG’s decision.
 Your client will be invited to attend part of the panel hearing.

 - Stage 3 – is the referral of your client’s case to the Parliamentary and Health Service Ombudsman for a full independent investigation.
 Depending on this outcome there may be further stages involved.